 When do I stand or sit?
 Why is that group standing in the back like they’re waiting for something?
 When will this actually start?
 Did I miss a signal somewhere?
 Am I supposed to salute or something?

 A thousand questions assail the mind of the uninitiated.
 Hopefully, the guests at your church will have a better experience than our awkward first moments with the Pack.
+(It really was horrible.)
 Actually, you can do some simple things to make sure they do:

 - Love each other, but don’t ignore the ‘others’.
 Jesus told the disciples to love each other – and added that it would be an identifying mark of His followers (loving each other).
 But it’s easy to get so caught up with the people we love that we ignore people we don’t know.
 Look around the room and notice the new faces.
 Who’s loving them as they sit there alone feeling like they showed up to a family reunion wearing the wrong last name?
 Would you help them feel welcome to hang out with the family.

 - Invite them to take another step.
 Discipleship is a journey that requires friends to walk along with.
-Help your Easter visitors know what could be next for them.
+Help your new guests know what could be next for them.
 What events are coming up that would help them connect?
 What new groups might be getting started that they could jump into?
 Give them a reason to come back.

-What a great opportunity we have to share hope with people looking for hope this Easter.
-Let’s make the most of it.
+What a great opportunity we have to share hope with people looking for hope… Let’s make the most of it.